Thursday, January 23, 2025

 Don laughed.
 If you couldn't tell, the ayahuasca was loosening us up.
 I felt the need to get back to serious discussion points.

-Anyway, Don, back to the military media industrial complex, how do you get along with those guys?
+Anyway, Don, back to the military media industrial complex, how do you get along with them?
 Do they accept you on their turf?
 After all, you're a real estate guy.

 Harry, I just follow the news like everybody else, and I see when a story gets weak.
 It gets weak when things take too long to happen, like in a bad story that puts people to sleep.
 We learned about this in 9th grade!
 Remember high school English?